 Install X10 noise filters

 Powerline "noise" is generated by a variety of appliances including heating/cooling systems, water pumps, fans, refrigerators, freezers, microwave ovens, hair dryers and many other appliances.
 This noise can interfere with X10 signals and prevent reliable device control.
 To reduce powerline noise, consider intalling X10 noise filters on appliances that may be generating these problems.
 A bit of trial and error may be required here.

 X10 signal meters are the ultimate troubleshooting tool for any X10 problems. to analyze X10 communications in your home.
 These meters are somewhat expensive but can provide valuable assistance in identifying noise generating appliances in your home.
 In addition, they can measure the signal strength of your X10 communications to help determine if phase couplers, amplifiers or filters are required.
 If your X10 system is extensive, that alone may justify the cost.

 X10 is an old technology, originally developed in the mid 1970's.
 New X10 products are no longer being developed and many newer home automation controllers do not support it.
-Legacy products such as the CM15a interface continue to be manufactured but the future of X10 and its "shelf life" appear to be pretty limited.
-Consider updating your system by introducing newer technologies (Z-Wave, Insteon, UPB, etc) when adding or replacing devices in your home.
+Legacy products such as the CM15a interface continue to be manufactured but the future of X10 and its "shelf life" appears to be pretty limited.
+Consider updating your system by introducing newer technologies like Z-Wave when adding or replacing devices in your home.